jcwren/cc32xx_https_example/README.md

 #define SITE_APPLEDOTCOM
 ```

+You may add additional sites and certificates for additional testing.
+See
+the 'Certificate notes' section at the end of this README.

 ### Configuring the access point

 Edit the `certs.h` file and set the following #defines as applicable:
 * `SSID_NAME`
 * `SECURITY_TYPE`
 * `SECURITY_KEY`

 ## Programming the image

 Build the project, flash it by using the Uniflash tool for cc32xx,
-or equivalently, run debug session on the IDE of your choice.
+or equivalently, run a debug session on the IDE of your choice.

 ## Serial connection

 Open a serial port session using Term Term (Windows), minicom, tio, or screen
 (Linux), miniterm.py (Linux, Mac OS), or whatever floats your boat.
 The COM
 port can be determined via Device Manager in Windows or via `ls /dev/tty*` in